jwschman/jwschman.github.io/content/posts/2025/09-02-site-update/index.md

 cover_image="cover-image.png"
 +++

 It was a long time coming, but I finally changed this site to be more of a personal portfolio rather than just a blog.
 I have a new landing page, new top navigation sections, and, most importantly, a projects page.
-The projects page is still a little simple and needs more work, but I think it looks pretty good so far.
+The projects page is still a little simple and needs more work, specifically images for each of the projects, but I think it looks pretty good so far.

 I've mentioned before that I'm not a frontend developer and have very little experience with CSS, so to make things easier for me I tried out GitHub Copilot for help with the styling.
 Fortunately I had already done some work with the badges on my about page, and I was able to build off of those for the new landing and projects pages.
 It really didn't take too much work to get close to what I wanted.
 Tweaking things myself got me to where I am now.